 - What roles do I play in my life?
 This question helps you get a grasp of all the roles and responsibilities you take across your life as a whole.
 It can help you find direction, (re)define who you are as a person, connects the roles and allows you to create balance.
 Once you understand what roles you play and how you’re accountable you can review them and your intentions for each.

-- Which role is my major focus for 2019?
+- Which role is my major focus for the year ahead?
 Imagine you have a bird’s eye view of yourself with all your roles and responsibilities.
 Allow yourself to view it as a neutral observer, what do you see?
 What’s missing?
 What is getting too much attention?
 Choose one role as your major focus and remember you can’t do everything…if you try then you will lose focus and everything suffers.

 Setting powerful goals

 Finally, I want to offer a bonus question as you reflect upon your year to date: What goals will I set for the year ahead?
 When we have (achievable) defined goals we see results.
 Better still, if we align those goals with our values we get satisfaction and fulfilment in addition to results and who wouldn’t want that?!

 When you are setting goals it’s time to get specific.
 Here are some examples from my own goals…before and after I got specific:

 - Spend more time with the kids vs Spend 2 hours a week as a family, doing an activity that is stimulating, keeps us fit and healthy and is fun